-Eye Movement Desensitization and Reprocessing (EMDR) therapy draws on the brain’s innate ability to heal itself and form new connections.
+Eye Movement Desensitization and Reprocessing (EMDR) draws on the brain’s innate ability to heal itself and form new connections.
 A therapist trained in the EMDR approach will be able to tap into the link between eye movement and memory processing.

-Because EMDR therapy is based on reprocessing of memories, individuals who may benefit most from EMDR have experienced trauma or have other behavioral health concerns related to memories.
+Because EMDR is based on reprocessing of memories, individuals who may benefit most from EMDR have experienced trauma or have other behavioral health concerns related to memories.
 EMDR is most commonly associated with the treatment of post-traumatic stress disorder (PTSD), but can also be used in the treatment of:

 EMDR can also help anyone who has experienced trauma even if they have not been officially diagnosed with PTSD.